-- What SMART objectives definition should I use?
+- What SMART Objectives Definition Should I Use?

 Want to learn more about creating SMART objectives for Millennials?
 Read our in-depth blog post on this topic here.

+So now you know exactly what SMART goals are, the question becomes — what SMART objectives definition should I use?
+How do I define objectives?
 How does the SMART acronym break down for the majority of businesses?
 Below, we list the different (and most commonly used) versions.

-S — SMART objectives should be SPECIFIC and STRETCHING
+S — SMART Objectives Should Be SPECIFIC and STRETCHING

-The S in SMART usually stands for specific, to ensure that the objective is not vague.
-Unclear objectives are a recipe for disaster and leave employees uncertain as to how to act, which means that you will not experience a true increase in productivity.
-As a particularly poignant example, we can look to a Gallup poll that indicates many employees don’t know what they’re doing at work.
-This is because managers are failing when it comes to helping employees set, understand and achieve goals.
+The “S” in SMART usually stands for specific, to ensure the objective is not vague.
+Unclear objectives are a recipe for disaster and leave employees uncertain how to act, which means you will not experience a true increase in productivity.
+Using the Gallup reference above, we know many managers are failing when it comes to helping employees set, understand and achieve goals.

-This gives employees a clearer idea as to what they are meant to achieve and by when.
+This gives employees a clearer idea about what to achieve and by when.

-M — SMART objectives should be MEASURABLE
+M — SMART Objectives Should Be MEASURABLE

-When it comes to the SMART objectives definition, M nearly always stands for measurable.
+When it comes to the SMART objectives definition, “M” nearly always stands for measurable.

 The measure of a SMART objective could be quantitative or qualitative.
-A quantitative measure might be“Departmental overheads reduced by 10% this financial year”, while a good qualitative objective would be“Project completed on time and within budget to the satisfaction of the customer”.
+A quantitative measure might be“Reduce departmental overheads by 10% this financial year”, while a good qualitative objective would be“Project completed on time and within budget to the satisfaction of the customer”.

-A — SMART objectives should be ACHIEVABLE and AGREED
+A — SMART Objectives Should Be ACHIEVABLE and AGREED

 If you use an online performance management software system to capture employee objectives, the agreed word may not be necessary, as such systems tend to ensure that both parties formally agree on the objectives before they are finalised.

-R — SMART objectives should be RELEVANT
+R — SMART Objectives Should Be RELEVANT

 An effective performance objective should be relevant to what the organisation and/or the team needs to achieve.
-Otherwise, objectives could be successfully delivered, but have no impact on the overall performance of the organisation, defeating the ultimate purpose of performance management.
+Otherwise, objectives could be successfully delivered but have no impact on the overall performance of the organisation — defeating the ultimate purpose of performance management.
 Therefore, the overall goals of the organisation or team should be shared with individuals, in a language they can understand, before employee objectives are set.

 In this sense, we recommend aligning SMART objectives upward, rather than cascading goals downward.
 This will improve company communication and transparency while enabling individuals to come up with objectives that will contribute to the achievement of these overall goals.

-T — SMART objectives should be TIME-BOUND
+T — SMART Objectives Should Be TIME-BOUND